 FIGURE 4.3.
 Checking the gradient approximation at each pixel.
-We evaluated our gradient approximation (3.47), at the first step of the training iteration and at each pixel, for the scenario depicted in Figure 4.1a.
-As a proxy for the exact but computationally infeasible gradient, we used the gradient produced by automatic differentiation of the explicit Euler scheme with a very small step size.
-Then we compared both gradients at each pixel using the cosine similarity, i.e. the value 1 means that the gradients point exactly in the same direction, whereas 0 signals orthogonality and -1 means that they point in opposite directions. (a) More than 99% of the pixels have a value of 0.9 or more, corresponding to an angle of 26° or less between the gradient directions.
-This illustrates excellent agreement between our gradient approximation and the exact gradient.
-Disagreements with the exact gradient occur rarely and randomly at isolated pixels throughout the image. (b) Norm of the gradients are displayed at each pixel.
-Non-vanishing norms indicate where parameter learning (adaption) occurs.
-Since the initial weight parameter patches are uniform, no adaption - corresponding to zero norms of gradients - occurs in the interior of each Voronoi cell, because parameters are already optimal in such homogeneous regions.
+As the exact gradient is too expensive to compute, we used the gradient computed by automatic differentiation of the explicit Euler with a very small step size h as a proxy for the exact gradient.
+We then compared our gradient approximation (3.47) with this gradient at every pixel of the image from Figure 4.1a at the beginning of the iteration. (a) A value of 1 means that the gradients point in the same direction, 0 means they are orthogonal and -1 means that they point in opposite directions.
+We see that, especially for not yet correctly labeled pixels at the cell boundaries, the gradient directions mostly agree.
+In the interior of the cells, the gradients disagree more which is insignificant, however, since the norm of the gradients are close 0. (b) The norm of the gradients are shown at each pixel.
+Non-vanishing norms display where parameter learning (adaption) occurs.
+Since the initial weight parameter patches are uniform, no adaption happens here, corresponding to zero norms of gradients, because such parameters are optimal in homogeneous regions for noise removal.